 Behind le Rideau Nominations

 Since it is impossible for a jury to assess this award based upon production attendance, nominations for this award must come from companies submitting eligible productions in a given consideration year or professional artists who have worked directly with the nominees.
-Letters of nomination outlining the recommended candidate and their reasons for nomination can be sent at any time throughout the year to email@example.com, but must be received no later than July 1st of the year following the awards consideration year.
+Letters of nomination outlining the recommended candidate and their reasons for nomination can be sent at any time throughout the year to email@example.com, but must be received no later than July 1st following the production.
 The letters will be passed on to jury members as part of their ballot package.
+Jurors who wish to highlight something they have seen over the course of the season may, at their discretion, nominate people for the Behind the Rideau prize using the same procedure.
 The jury will vote based ONLY upon these letters of recommendation, using the same scoring process outlined above.